Investing

 Which companies can be included in a VCT?

-There are a number of rules in place to determine which companies can qualify for VCT funding and be included within the portfolio.
+There are a number of rules in place to determine which companies are eligible for VCT funding and be included within the portfolio.
 HM Treasury sets these rules to make sure that VCTs continue to meet the Government’s policy objectives , with money being directed to those companies most in need of finance to grow.

 To receive VCT funds, a company must have a permanent establishment in the UK and carry out what HM Revenue & Customs calls a ‘qualifying trade’.
 Most trades are allowed, but with a number of exceptions that HM Treasury do not believe are in need of additional financing support.
 Some examples of these currently include land dealing, financial activities, forestry, farming, running hotels and energy generation.